jstorimer/qless-threaded_worker/README.md

 Qless ships with some rake tasks for their process-based worker.
 Simply use the rake tasks provided by this gem in their place to spin up a threaded worker.

+We support the same environment variables that Qless does, and a few more gem-specific ones.
+They're first in the list.

 ``` ruby
 require 'qless/threaded_worker_tasks'